-US shoots down ‘high-altitude object’ over Alaska, White House says
+US shoots down ‘high-altitude object’ of ‘unknown origin’ over Alaska

 The incident comes a week after a Chinese spy balloon was shot down over South Carolina